Continuing Education

 University of Sheffield Institute of Lifelong Learning

-Sheffield’s Institute of Lifelong Learning provides courses in related subjects such as archaeology, social and political studies, gender studies.
+Sheffield’s Institute of Lifelong Learning provides courses in related subjects such as archaeology, social and political studies, and gender studies.

 Get involved in anthropology through the RAI's Education Outreach Programme

-The RAI's Education Department organises events, activities, contests as well as produces teaching and learning materials for anyone interested in learning about anthropology.
+The RAI's Education Department organises events, activities, and contests as well as produces teaching and learning materials for anyone interested in learning about anthropology.
 Take a look at the many ways to get involved with like-minded people who are passionate about the subject:

 - Become an RAI member: take a look here for all the benefits associated with joining the RAI.